 This mat is a great example if you are just looking to clear the path to your house.
-Obviously, the bigger the area you need covered the more expensive the mat is.
+Obviously, the bigger the area you need to cover the more expensive the mat is.

 You need to consider the extra cost of electricity here and this isn’t the best solution for everyone, but it is certainly hassle-free.

-- Try salting the gravel for before it snows.
+- Try salting the gravel before it snows.